TuckerFaulk/hagman-project/README.md

 **Add New Category**

-1. Type in your new Category in the first row of the next empty column.
+1. Type in your new category in the first row of the next empty column.

-2. Add your new answers in the column under the Category (NB: Ensure that the answers are typed in all lowercase).
+2. Add your new answers in the column under the category (NB: Ensure that the answers are typed in all lowercase).

 3. Save this file and your new category will be added as an option in the Hangman Game.
 The new answers added will then be selected randomly.